NTURacingTeam/zephyr_workspace/README.md

 Attach VS Code to the container we just created named `zephyr` using both [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VS Code Extensions.

+> [!NOTE]
-> Note: If you are using WSL2, you need to install the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension and attach to the WSL2 instance first before installing the Docker and Dev Containers extensions.
+> If you are using WSL2, you need to install the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension and attach to the WSL2 instance first before installing the Docker and Dev Containers extensions.

 Then open VS Code Workspace using `File -> Open Workspace from File` from the menu and select `/workdir/zephyr.code-workspace`.